AdobeDocs/experience-manager-desktop-app.en/guidelines.md

 Any ideas you may have to improve AEM documentation are welcome as contributions.
 However comments, issues, and pull requests are intended for *contributions* only.
 They are not intended to be used to answer your questions about how to use AEM, implement your AEM project, or solve technical problems.

-Any questions about the usage of AEM or technical errors you may have should be reported through the normal support process via the [Experience Manager Support Portal](https://daycare.day.com/home.html) or discussed in the [Experience Manager community](http://help-forums.adobe.com/content/adobeforums/en/experience-manager-forum/adobe-experience-manager.html).
+Any questions about the usage of AEM or technical errors you may have should be reported through the normal support process via the [Experience Manager Support Portal](https://daycare.day.com/home.html) or discussed in the [Experience Manager community](https://experienceleaguecommunities.adobe.com/t5/Adobe-Experience-Manager/ct-p/adobe-experience-manager-community).

-***AEM documentation contributions are not a replacement for Adobe support*** and any such contributions seeking answers to support-related questions will be rejected.
+***AEM documentation contributions are not a replacement for Adobe Customer Care*** and any such contributions seeking answers to support-related questions will be rejected.

 ### Contributions must clearly reference affected documentation pages.

-If you create an issue to suggest improvements to the documentation, you must include include links to the pages affected.
+If you create an issue to suggest improvements to the documentation, you must include links to the pages affected.
 If you create an issue by using the **Edit this page** link on a documentation page, the issue will be created with a link to the page automatically.

 This does not apply to pull requests since pull requests by their nature reference the affected page(s).